-If, as the saying goes, a picture is worth a thousand words, then how many words is a highly informative infographic worth?
-The Kaiser Family Foundation and the JAMA (Journal of the American Medical Association) Network give us a good idea with a compelling one-page infographic, Medicare and End-of-Life Care, published earlier this month.
+If, as the saying goes, a picture is worth a thousand words, then how many words is an infographic worth?
+The Kaiser Family Foundation and the JAMA (Journal of the American Medical Association) Network give us a good idea with this compelling one-page infographic on Medicare and End-of-Life Care, published earlier this month.

-Here are a few of my top-line takeaways from the data:
+Here are a few takeaways from the data:

 - There were 2.1 million Medicare beneficiaries among the 2.6 million total deaths in the United States in 2014.

 - Hospice utilization among Medicare beneficiaries increased from 21% in 2000 to 46% in 2014.